 1. Seek Medical Help Early

 Because it’s quite common for adults over age 65 to develop pneumonia, bronchitis, or other serious health complications after contracting the flu, it’s vital to seek medical help early on.
 A proper diagnosis is the only way to ensure correct treatment.
-Additionally, there are steps a medical professional can take to help shorten the course of the illness.
+Additionally, there are steps a medical professional can take to help shorten the course of the illness, including the prescription of antiviral drugs, if indicated.

 2. Pay Attention to Hydration